 The London Farmhouse has been fully restored and furnished to reflect life in Richmond during the 1880 to 1930 era.
 Six rooms display the furniture, pictures, clothing, quilts and everyday articles of the era and the many London family photographs that hang throughout the house give you a glimpse into their history as one of the pioneer farming families of Richmond.
 It’s highly likely that you will also see something that reminds you of your family history too.

 London Heritage Farm is owned by the City of Richmond and operated by the London Heritage Farm Society.
-Operations and improvements to the house are financed through donations, the operation of the Tea Room, Gift Shop and Special Events held by the Society.

 History of the Farmhouse

 Charles Edwin London, aged 16, and his brother William, aged 17, arrived in British Columbia from Ontario in 1877.
 Three years later, the brothers purchased 200 acres of land for $2000, erected a small farmhouse and began clearing and draining the land in preparation for farming.
 In 1888, Charles married Henrietta Dalzeil of Dalbeattie, Scotland, and started building the farmhouse that still stands today.

 The Farmhouse was built in two stages, with the back, northern wing being completed first and the front, southern part of the house added in the 1890s and finished in 1898.
 The house is situated in its original location.
 In addition to the house and farm, the London’s established a general store and post office and built a wharf to receive supplies and to ship their milk and produce (hay, oats and vegetables) to New Westminister.